LoreReut/PixelTD/README.md

 # PixelTD
- Minimalistic tower defense game focused on grand scale and pixel bonanza
+ I wanted to see if I could make a game with no framework or libraries, just from scratch, with Java.
+It's a minimalistic tower defense game focused on grand scale and pixel bonanza.

  [A short example of what I'm going for (They grey pixels are turrets, white are enemies).](https://i.gyazo.com/c7c0e3274ddf11542246650524658f2f.mp4)